po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ We send our fetch request.

     * ✔️ We check our `response.status.`

+    * ✔️ We change our text content based on the `response.status`

     * ✔️ We return `response.json()`

 * Open `14-Stu_Fetch_Status/Solved/assets/js/script.js` in your IDE and explain the following:

-    * 🔑 We send our fetch request.
+    * We send our fetch request.

     ```js
     fetch(requestUrl)
     ```

     * 🔑 We check the `response.status` and if it does not equal 200, we place the `response.status` on the page.

     ```js